sagemathinc/sagemath.com/README.md

 ## to deploy to app engine

-(it should work via git push origin master, but no idea why it isn't. until then:)
+At some point, it should work via `git push origin master`, but this requires to hook up those services and it's not sure if it works well with appengine right now.
+Anyhow, the command below is the "official" deploy method.
+It should list a few lines including a check that the deployed version has been deployed and everything works (takes about a minute).

-      appcfg.py --oauth2 update .
+    $ appcfg.py --oauth2 update .

+## to load the AppEngine webserver locally, for development

+This also activates displaying the email bodies when sending the form.
+(There are many other options for `dev_appserver` available)

+    $ dev_appserver.py --show_mail_body=yes .

 ## to compress the png files to -nq

+This is not really necessary, as long as pagespeed is activated it compresses the images.
+But shouldn't hurt to do so ...

-    pngnq -v -f -s 1 pattern-grey-squares.png
+    $ pngnq -v -f -s 1 pattern-grey-squares.png